ClickCease Guide: Connect & set up Search Console | Less than 5 min

 3. Verify your ownership in Search Console

-Once you have clicked “continue” in step 2, if you have chosen the URL prefix, you will now be greeted by the following screen which presents you with the options you can choose to verify your Google Search Console account.
+Once you have clicked “continue” in step 2, if you have chosen the URL prefix, you will be greeted by the following screen showing the options you can choose to verify your Google Search Console account.

 Here you can freely choose one of the possible verification options, but in this guide, I choose to verify via HTML tag.
-I do this because not everyone either knows what DNS is or has access to it, several have moved away from having Google Analytics and many do not use Google Tag Manager.
+I do this because not everyone knows what DNS is or has access to it, while many have moved away from Google Analytics or do not use Google Tag Manager.

 If you have Google Analytics, it is in my opinion by far the easiest solution.
-Simply log in to your Analytics account and Google will confirm that you are the rightful owner and then you can verify your ownership of the Search Console property.
+Simply log in to your Analytics account, and Google will confirm that you are the rightful owner, allowing you to verify your ownership of the Search Console property.

-If you want to stick to this guide and follow it step-by-step but you want to connect to Google Analytics you can do so.
+If you want to stick to this guide and follow it step-by-step but still want to connect to Google Analytics, you can do so.
 Later in the guide, I show you how to connect Google Search Console with Google Analytics after verification.

-Select “HTML tag” and now click “copy” to copy your unique verification code and paste it into the <head> section before the first <body> section of your website.
+Select “HTML tag” and click “copy” to copy your unique verification code.
+Paste it into the <head> section, before the opening <body> tag of your website.

 You have now created, connected, and verified your Search Console property!